kyma-project/website/content/blog-posts/2019-11-28-release-notes-1.8/index.md

   - "/blog/release-notes-18"
 ---

 With winter right around the corner, we're taking a Nordic stop at our exciting one-city one-release journey.
-Like clockwork, four weeks after visiting New Dehli, we're calling at a port in Oslo to take in the views and feel Kyma 1.8-infused *hygge*.
+Like clockwork, four weeks after visiting New Delhi, we're calling at a port in Oslo to take in the views and feel Kyma 1.8-infused *hygge*.
 With enhanced Compass Provisioner, improvements to the CLI, Istio upgrade, and more, Kyma 1.8 Oslo is as solid as a Norwegian biathlete.
 Read on to learn more about the new features in Kyma 1.8.

 <!-- overview -->